 Much of the scholastic works accomplished during the Golden Age of the Muslims were either diminished or came to a standstill during the Mongols invasion of Baghdad led by Hulagu Khan in 1258.
-During the Mongols invasion, not only great number of Muslims was butchered, but also their libraries with large volumes of books and original manuscripts were burnt to ashes (Rossidy, 1998).
+During the Mongol invasion, not only great number of Muslims was butchered, but also their libraries with large volumes of books and original manuscripts were burnt to ashes.
 The era between the fall of Baghdad and the European colonization of Muslim lands in the 18th and 19th centuries kept the Muslim scholars occupied in their own polemics in the area of Islamic jurisprudence.
 In addition to this, they were also busy bickering and discrediting one another.
-This situation persisted for very long in the Muslim world even during the dawn of the Industrial Revolution in Britain.
-During the Industrial Revolution, the West had managed to advance many steps ahead in the areas of science and research, leaving the Muslim world lagging behind.
-The Muslims who earlier did many pioneering works in the field of science either produced little or showed no progress in their research works while the Europeans made giant strides in the areas of science and technology during the Industrial Revolution.
-The impacts of internal conflicts, Western colonization and later globalization have caused a huge educational and technological gap in the Muslim countries when compared to the countries in the West.
-At the moment, all Muslim countries are liberated from the clutches of colonial rule.
-However, some even with their rich natural resources find it hard to be on par with the advanced nations of the world.
-One of the reasons for such a situation is due to their neglect in developing their science and technology (Mahathir Mohamed, 1986 & 2003).
+This situation persisted for very long in the Muslim world, even during the dawn of the Industrial Revolution in Britain.
+During the Industrial Revolution, the West had managed to advance many steps ahead in science and research, leaving the Muslim world lagging behind.
+The Muslims, who earlier did many pioneering works in the field of science, either produced little or showed no progress in their research works while Europeans made giant strides in science and technology during the Industrial Revolution.
+Impacts of internal conflicts, Western colonization, and, later on, globalization have caused a huge educational and technological gap between the Muslim countries and the West.
+At the moment, all Muslim countries are liberated from the clutches of colonial rule; however, even with their rich natural resources, they find it hard to be on par with the advanced nations of the world.
+One of the reasons for landing in such a situation is their neglect in developing their science and technology.

-The East and West Meet in Igbal
+The East and West Meet in Iqbal

 Allama Iqbal was not only a Muslim thinker and statesman; he was also a great poet and a mystic-philosopher.
-As a Muslim scholar during the Western era of colonization of the East, Iqbal's intellectual ability and performance were not just meant for finding solutions to the pressing issues of any one particular group.
-As a poet-philosopher and a humanist, he was interested in a wide spectrum of issues that were very important for the survival of the human race as a whole (Mohd Abbas, 2011).
-In describing how passionate Iqbal was in analyzing the problems and prescribing remedy to the human issues, Mustansir Mir wrote:
+As a Muslim scholar during the Western era of colonization of the East, Iqbal's intellectual ability and performance were not limited for finding solutions to the pressing issues of any particular group.
+As a poet-philosopher, he was interested in a wide spectrum of issues that were very important for the survival of and the new realities.
+Selangor: Pelanduk Publications (M) Sdn.
+Bhd.